sparkydasrath/rust/anchor/token01/readme.md

 From that, I will need some sort of `struct` to hold the token/mint info to be created.
 After looking at the docs a bit more, the samples I looked at was doing more than I needed and I *think* it can be simplified as

+Additionally, it seems that in order to create a mint, it has to be done via a PDA which will also give you the mint address.
+Otherwise, when you call the `initialize_mint` function, there is not really any return value - that I know of as now.
+However, when you use the CLI you get the token/mint address back.
+Very confusing.

 ```rust
 #[derive(Accounts)]
 pub struct InitializeMint<'info>{